• Home

 Judging Requirements

 • Judges are assumed to be experienced and prepared to judge their assigned events or debate formats.
+Debate judges are free to determine style questions at the beginning of each round.

 • Debate judges must have properly linked Tabroom accounts for online ballot entry.